If you’re seeing this 421 Misredirected Request Error on your site today, you’re not alone!

 This incident is a great reminder of why proactive server management is so important.
 Without regular monitoring and timely response to changes in software dependencies, your site can go down unexpectedly, potentially losing customers, damaging your brand, and causing frustration.

 Our clients didn’t have to scramble to figure this out.
 They contacted us, and we resolved it quickly, in many cases before they even realized there was a problem.
+That’s the value of having a team that’s always watching, anticipating issues before they escalate, and acting fast to keep everything running smoothly.

 Still Seeing the 421 Error?